Domirando/Bank-card/README.md

-This project is for calculating the gain the month from the bank
+This project is for calculating the gain the month from the bank using JavaScript